Need inspiration for summer lunches? Check out these tasty recipes and ideas to make lunchtimes delicious, nutritious, and easy!

 You can either serve buffet style as shown or portion each person’s lunch for homemade “lunchables.”

 Freezer Smoothies make great breakfasts, lunches, or snacks.
 Simply blend up big batches of your favorite smoothie combinations and pour into small cups.
-Plastic freezer jars from Ball are great for this purpose.
+Plastic freezer cups from Ball are great for this purpose.
 Twist on the caps and store in the freezer.

-I’ve packed these into a cooler along with a picnic lunch and they thawed to the perfect consistency by the time we were ready for “lunch dessert.”
+I’ve packed these freezer smoothies into a cooler along with a picnic lunch and they thawed to the perfect consistency by the time we were ready for “lunch dessert.”